-A classroom refurbishment project in Durban, South Africa had a tight budget and sustainability ambitions – could it meet both?
-Sarah Alsen, our Bioregional South Africa representative, shares how creativity was essential
+A classroom refurbishment project in Durban had a tight budget and sustainability ambitions – could it meet both?
+After fixing up the classrooms, phase 2 was all about the toilets, writes Bioregional South Africa's Sarah Alsen

 Director, Bioregional South Africa